TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Oathgates
 The original purpose of the [[Oathgate\|Oathgates]] has been lost to time, though they are still considered sacred.
 In the present day, it's believed that the eleven lamps stand for the ten [[Silver kingdoms\|Epoch Kingdoms]] and the [[Tranquiline Halls\|Tranquiline Halls]], while the huge keyhole is "the need for ardents to ignore borders, and look only at the hearts of men".
 Thaylen Vorinism describes the Oathgates as "portals of worlds", which only the Passionate could use.

-### Scripture
-Vorin doctrine holds [[The Arguments\|The Arguments]] as their holy scripture, which acts as a basis of much of their mythology and moral framework.
-Other texts are held to be of deep religious and cultural importance as well, even if not described as a form of scripture, such as *[[Arts and Majesty\|Arts and Majesty]]*.
-During the days of Old Vorinism, *[[The Way of Kings (in-world)\|The Way of Kings]]* was held as a very important and holy religious text.
-It, however, fell out of use in Vorinism over time.
-And is no longer used as a holy text within the faith by the Vorin year 1173.

 ### Social Hierarchy
 Social Hierarchy in Vorin nations is seen to be rooted in connection and closeness to the Almighty.
 Lighteyes are seen as being the chosen of the Almighty, and thus are closer to him than the darkeyed population, and thus are held to be holier than them and are taught to have inherent authority over them.
 Following from this, kings are thought to have their authority rooted in a divine mandate from the Almighty.
 It is seen as inappropriate for a darkeyed individual to have authority or wealth above that of any lighteyed individuals.
 Furthermore, they teach that great wealth is only to be conferred upon one by the Almighty.